clarenceb/python-flask-sample/Script.md

 * Click the enter button to generate a repsponse.

-* Click View Code and copy and paste into `app.py`
+* Click View Code and copy and paste into `app.py` - name hardcoded name to the name variable using string interpolation.
 * Deploy the app again
 * Set the app settings on the web app: